eonadler/eonadler.github.io/research.markdown

 ## Dark Matter

 What is the fundamental nature of dark matter?
-Ultra-faint dwarf galaxies inhabit the smallest dark matter halos that form stars, and are therefore extremely sensitive to dark matter properties.
-Meanwhile, observations of strong gravitational lenses and stellar streams are becoming sensitive to halos below the galaxy formation threshold, opening a new avenue for tests of dark matter.
+Ultra-faint dwarf galaxies inhabit the smallest dark matter halos that form stars, and are therefore extremely sensitive to dark matter's fundamental properties.
+Meanwhile, observations of strong gravitational lenses and stellar streams are beginning to probe halos below the galaxy formation threshold, opening a new avenue for tests of dark matter.

 My work in this area addresses the following key questions: